HCPS-OTIS/tools/templates/windows.md

 Screen has light bleed/uneven backlighting
 Screen has light bleed/uneven backlighting on it.
 There are no signs of physical damage.
 Swapping with a known working screen fixes the issue.
 Swapping this known broken screen into other devices reproduces the issue.

+Screen goes black intermittently
+Screen will go black randomly while the device is in use.
+Updating the system and running Windows Updates did not resolve the issue.
+Swapping with a known working screen resolves the problem.
+Installing this screen into another device reproduces the same issue.

 Screen is glitching
 Screen has visible glitching on it.
 There are no signs of physical damage.
 Installing a known working screen fixes the issue.
 Installing this known defective screen into other devices reproduces the issue.